7 Credit Cards for Families Who Love to Travel

 The TD Aeroplan® Visa Infinite* Card is the best Aeroplan card for families

-For Aeroplan perks, you’ll get preferred pricing on Aeroplan redemptions with Air Canada,† a free checked bag for yourself and up to eight other passengers travelling with you on the same reservation,† and travel insurance on Aeroplan bookings.†
+For Aeroplan perks, you’ll get preferred pricing on Aeroplan redemptions with Air Canada,† a free checked bag for yourself and up to eight other passengers travelling with you on the same reservation,† and travel insurance coverage on Aeroplan bookings.†

 Even if your family only flies with Air Canada once per year, the free checked bag alone more than makes up for the annual fee.
 And if you happen to encounter any turbulence on your trip, you’d be covered by the card’s insurance offerings, too.†